 It's all about growing better food.
 Five years ago, DeCandia learned about the Bionutrient Food Association (BFA) and was so convinced of its efficacy for growing nutrient-dense food that he founded a local chapter here, in Bedford, to spread the word.
 It's the latest approach to gardening, but there's really nothing new about it; Mother Earth has been doing it all along, well, that is, when she's given the chance to maintain plant diversity and healthy soil.
 The bionutrient approach pays attention to minerals, trace elements, and good bacteria in the soil, giving the plants room to grow along with plenty of cover crops.

 Why add rock dust, dirt from skunk cabbage, and weeds to the garden?
 Rock dust is where soil comes from via a natural, "slow garden" process.
 Adding the dirt around virile skunk cabbage into the garden bed inoculates the soil with beneficial bacteria.
-The weeds' root systems contribute hummus and beneficial organisms.
+The weeds' root systems contribute humus and beneficial organisms.
 Just like our gut needs good bacteria to keep us healthy, so, too, the soil needs it to feed the plant.
 That's how good food is produced.
 Furthermore, new research claims that there's a connection between our gut and our mind.
 That makes good soil a "yes-brainer!"

 "Organic" was a stepping stone in this direction, but, sorry, it does not guarantee nutrient-dense or delicious food.
 With attention to the soil and other factors, we can raise organic practices to a higher level to produce nutritious, disease-resistant crops with higher yields.